 The 20 essays are all by writers under age 40.
 Some are practicing artists, others are arts administrators; there are essays by academics, management consultants, bloggers, screenwriters, educators, and, in one case, an MIT-trained physicist who hosts the Discovery Channel show Time Warp.
-Clapp wants to disseminate these viewpoints because he believes that the arts sector is in crisis-that for their cautiousness, marketers for their conventionality, and arts educators for their dogmatism.
-Others write about the mismatch between abundant arts programming and a shrinking audience.
+Clapp wants to disseminate these viewpoints because he believes that the arts sector is in crisis-that it "suffers from an insecurity complex and operates from a position of fear."